shimantodevjs/To-do-List/README.md

 # To-do-List
-This is a simple to-do list application built with HTML, CSS and Vanila Javascript .
+This is a simple to-do list application built with HTML, CSS and Vanilla Javascript .
 The app allows users to create, view, and manage their tasks, as well as delete them as completed.
 Features      Create new tasks     View existing tasks      Delete tasks